alikureishy/DRL-MultiAgent-Collaboration/DESIGN.md

 There are 2 factors at play here, when we see the episode durations:
 1) The number of steps that the agents keep the ball in play (whose average is increasing), AND
-2) The consumption of the replay buffer, which
+2) The consumption of the replay buffer, which is sampled from, since sampling time is linearly correlated with the length of the sample pool ( (O(n) runtime ).

-The time it took to complete each episode seems to have constantly risen through the training.
-The culprit here is most likely to be the sampling efficiency (or inefficiency) that (understandably) is linearly correlated with the length of the sample pool (O(n) runtime).
-In the case of the agent, its replay buffer is set to a size of 1e6 (=1,000,000 entries).
-As the agents gains experience, this replay buffer gets increasingly filled with experience tuples, until the ~50th episode, at which point the replay buffer would contain 50*1000*20 = exactly 1,000,000 entries!
-The 'Episode Duration' graph above supports this hypothesis, since the episode runtime hits a plateau at ~50th episode, after which it is maintained (since the buffer will not grow past 1,000,000 entries).

 ![Episode Step-Counts][Episode-Durations]